darioTecchia/it-interview-notes/questions_n_answers/QnA/README.md

-# Questions and Answers take from the world
+# Questions and Answers taken from the world

 https://career.guru99.com/technical-interview-questions/